opensearch-project/documentation-website/_ingest-pipelines/processors/json.md

 Parameter | Required/Optional | Description |
 |-----------|-----------|-----------|
-`field` | Required | The field containing the JSON data to be parsed.
+`field` | Required | The name of the field containing the JSON-formatted string to be deserialized.
-`target_field` | Optional | The field where the parsed JSON data should be stored.
-If not specified, the data is stored in the `field` specified.
-Any existing data in the `target_field` is overwritten.
+`target_field` | Optional | The name of the field where the deserialized JSON data will be stored.
+If this parameter is not provided, the deserialized data is added to the root of the document.
-`add_to_root` | Optional | If `true`, the parsed JSON data is added to the root of the document.
+`add_to_root` | Optional | A boolean flag that determines whether the deserialized JSON data should be added to the root of the document (`true`) or stored in the target_field (`false`).
+Default value is `false`.
-`description` | Optional | A brief description of the processor.
+`description` | Optional | A description of the processor's purpose or configuration.
-`if` | Optional | A condition for running the processor.
+`if` | Optional | Specifies to conditionally execute the processor.
-`ignore_failure` | Optional | Specifies whether the processor continues execution even if it encounters errors.
-If set to `true`, failures are ignored.
-Default is `false`.
+`ignore_failure` | Optional | Specifies to ignore failures for the processor.
+See [Handling pipeline failures]({{site.url}}{{site.baseurl}}/ingest-pipelines/pipeline-failures/).
-`on_failure`| Optional | A list of processors to run if the processor fails.
+`on_failure`| Optional | Specifies a list of processors to run if the processor fails during execution.
+These processors are executed in the order they are specified.
 `tag` | Optional | An identifier tag for the processor.
 Useful for debugging in order to distinguish between processors of the same type.

 ## Using the processor